-The polyols and MDI are then combined in dispensing equipment to produce rapidly gelling polyurethane (PU) which is either poured or injected into various mould tools depending on the job specification.
+The polyols and MDI are then combined in dispensing equipment to produce rapidly gelling polyurethane (PU) which is injected from a machine via a dispensing head into various mould tools depending on the job specification.
 Occasionally hand mixing is used if the required mix quantity is small.

 The polyol & isocyanate components are dispensed into the mould.
 The dispensing equipment automatically mixes these at the dispensing head at the required pre-set ratio.
 Gel time varies but is generally between 3mins-6mins.
+The mould tool progresses along the conveyor and passes through a heater.
+The PU moulding is air cured inside the building.
+The heater does not initiate the cure.
+The heater blows warmed air over the mouldings to break surface tension to allow air to escape from the casting without causing pitting or bubbling on the surface.